gx1org/wordpress_x_autz/README.md

 3. Activate the "Autz.org" plugin from the Installed Plugins menu.
 Then click Manage.

-4. Paste your App ID and App Secret then click Save Changes.
+4. Put your App ID then click Save Changes.
+(You can [create an App](https://about.autz.org/p/docs) first, if you don't have it).

 Now, please try to logout and see the new login page will be added with Autz.org Login button.